-- how the Sub-Fund has performed during the time you've invested with us - the way we apply the smoothing process (this is explained on page 7). - the effect of any guarantees (shown in your policy documents) - an annual deduction to cover the guarantees and capital costs that apply to your policy (currently this charge is zero) - our charges, such as administration costs, investment management fees and any financial adviser commission or charges - any tax we pay and any future tax changes (pensions currently receive favourable tax treatment) - for unitised policies any early exit charges (where applicable), withdrawals (where these are allowed), and whether we're applying a market value reduction when you move money out of the Sub-Fund.
+- how the Sub-Funds have performed during the time you've invested with us - the way we apply the smoothing process (this is explained on page 7). - the effect of any guarantees (shown in your policy documents) - our charges, such as administration costs, investment management fees and any financial adviser commission or charges. - any tax we pay and any future tax changes (pensions currently receive favourable tax treatment) - for unitised policies any early exit charges (where applicable), withdrawals (where these are allowed), and whether we're applying a market value reduction when you move money out of the Sub-Funds.